-Table 2 ctivities located in the Medium Density Residential e High Density Residential Precinct Non-compliance status rear service lane S. or are available. a.e.
-External appearance, location and visual dominance of the building when viewed from the street; b.f.
-Effects on passive surveillance of the street; 49.5.31 Location of mech Externally mount public place. nanical plant red mechanical plant shall not be visible from the street or any RD Discretion is restricted to: a.
+Table 2 Standards for ac Precinct and the Non-compliance status

+rear service lanes or are available. e.
+External appearance, location and visual dominance of the building when viewed from the street; f.
+Effects on passive surveillance of the street;

+49.5.31 Location of mecha nical plant RD

+Externally mounte public place. d mechanical plant shall not be visible from the street or any Discretion is restricted to: a.
 External appearance, location and visual dominance of the building when viewed from the street; b.
 Effects on residential amenity.

+49.5.32 Road noise - Stat e Highway 6 NC

+Any new residentia Road Noise, locat

+a.
+80m of the l 70kmph or

+b.
+40m of the l than 70kmp

+shall be designed not exceed 40dB

+49.5.33 Staging developm ent to integrate with transport infrastructure NC

-49.5.32 a.
-80m of the 70kmph o b.
-40m of the than 70km tial buildings or buildings containing Activities Sensitive to ated within: be boundary of State Highway 6 where the speed limit is r greater; or be boundary of State Highway 6 where the speed limit is less NC 49.5.33 Development (exand other physics shown on the Stransport infrastration for the purposes physically complement of the purposes Code Compliance under Rules 49.4 shall include a cos 92 of the Buildir ment to integrate with transport infrastructure scept for utilities, the specified transport infrastructural works al infrastructure) within the Te Pūtahi Ladies Mile Sub-Areas ructure Plan shall not occur prior to all the corresponding uctural works for the Sub-Area listed below being completed.
-In of this rule, "completed" means when the works are seted and are able to be used for the intended purpose.
-In of this rule, "development" means a building for which a see Certificate has been issued by the Council.
-Any application 1.4, 49.4.18, and any other application involving a building condition requiring that a Code Compliance Certificate under the new formula and the sub-Area are sponding transport infrastructural works for the Sub-Area are NC Sub-Area Transport infrastructural works rds for activities located in the Medium Density Residential and the High Density Residential Precinct Non-compliance state A Access intersection from at least one of Lower Shotover Road / Spence Road or Collector Road A at Stalker Road Α, Intersection on Lower Shotover Road at Spence Road Appropriately u∪pgraded intersection on Lower Shotover Road at Spence Road intersection K Active travel link between Lower Shotover Road, the bus stops on SH6 at Stalker Road, sub areas K1, K2 and K3 the Old Shotover Bridge A, B Bus stops on State Highway SH 6, west of theat Stalker Road intersection (one on each side of State Highway 6) Safe pedestrian cycle crossing of State Highway 6 / Stalker Road intersection Upgrades to signalise SH6 / Stalker Road intersection.
-Signalisation of Stalker Road / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Active Travel link to SH6 bus stops at Stalker Road Intersection Stalker Road bus priority C, E Upgrades to SH6 / Howards Drive intersection.
-Signalisation of the Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Bus stops on State Highway SH6, west of at Howards Drive intersection (one on each side of the State Highway SH6) Safe pedestrian / cycle crossing of State Highway 6 Howards Drive intersection Stalker Road bus priority F, G 1 and Eastern Roundabout on State Highway 6 G Bus stops on State Highway S H 6 west of the Eastern Roundabout (one on each side of the State Highway SH6) Safe At grade signalised pedestrian / cycle crossing of State Highway 6 west of the Eastern Roundabout Dedicated westbound bus lane on SH6 (Howards Drive to Eastern roundabout (not included in NZUP package)) NZUP package west of Shotover Bridge SH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) A, B, K from (Howards Drive to Shotover Bridge (part of NZUP package))
+Development (exc and other physical shown on the Stru transport infrastrue

+For the purposes of physically completed

+For the purposes Code Compliance under Rules 49.4. shall include a cor s92 of the Building before the corresp completed.

+Sub-Area Transport infrastructural works -

+Table 2 Standards for Precinct and Non-compliance status A Access intersection from at least one of Lower Shotover Road / Spence Road or Collector Road A at Stalker Road A, K2 Upgraded Lower ShotoverRoad at Spence Road intersection K2 Active travel link between Lower Shotover Road, the bus stops on SH6 at Stalker Road, sub areas K1, K2 and K3 the Old Shotover Bridge А, В, К2 Bus stops on SH6, at StalkerRoad intersection (one on each side of State Highway 6) Signalisation of Stalker Road / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Active Travel link to SH6 bus stops at Stalker Road Intersection С, Е Signalisation of the Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Bus stops on SH6, at Howards Driveintersection (one on each side of SH6) 5.61 F, G1 Eastern Roundabout on State Highway 6 Bus stops on State Highway S H 6 west of the Eastern Roundabout (one on each side of SH6) At grade signalised pedestrian / cycle crossing ofState Highway 6 west of the Eastern Roundabout Dedicated westbound bus lane on SH6 (Howards Drive to Eastern roundabout (not included in NZUP package)) SH6 castboundbus lanc from SH6A to Hawthorne Drive and SH6 westbound bus lanc from Hardware Lanc to SH6A (part of NZUP package) A, B, C, E, K2 Dedicated westbound bus lane on SH6 from (Howards Drive to Shotover Bridge (part of NZUP package))

+Commented [WW10]: Glenpanel Developments